JamesM1203/Case_study-/For_Setting_Up_Files.md

 #### '*git push -u origin main*'
 #### Now your files should appear on your GitHub page.
 You can download access them from the internet now and download them remotely.

+# HI EVERYONE!
+THIS WAS EDITED ON GITHUB ON THEIR WEBSITE!